 Walking in supination or on the outer aspect of heel and foot leads to inward heel rotation which causes rubbing of the tendon with bone.

 Genetics is also supposed to play a role.
-Type of foot structure you inherit can make you vulnerable to get Haglund deformity.
+The type of foot structure you inherit can make you vulnerable to get Haglund deformity.

 Symptoms of Haglund Deformity